-On August 29, 1952 in a concert hall in New York, pianist David Tudor performed the premier of John Cage’s 4’33’’, a piece that would impact the rest of Western music history.
+On August 29, 1952, in a concert hall in New York, pianist David Tudor performed the premiere of John Cage’s 4’33’’, a piece that would impact the rest of Western music history.
 What the audience heard (or didn’t hear) was a pianist opening the keyboard, sitting in silence, and then closing the keyboard after four minutes and thirty-three seconds had passed.
 Despite being a great historical work for a new era of experimental music, the piece is still “controversial” because it challenges our beliefs as to what music is and is not.

 Cage’s goal was to show that music is produced by the audience as opposed to music being produced by the composer.
-To answer the question “when was music invented,” depends on what we consider to be music.
+To answer the question “when was music invented” depends on what we consider to be music.
 Does it require intentionality?
 Do only humans make music, or can other species create it too?
 Can silence be music?
 It is true that a composer can create music with both notes and silences.
 But could the random and barely audible sound of a leaf falling create music as well?